ShunSakurai/easy_paste/README.md

 ### Working on
 - Make the "Open files" dialog more useful
 - Create your own heading formats
-- Create an empty table when no file is imported
 - \* Resolve an issue where analysis for grouped multilingual files fails

 ### Maybe later